aethercowboy/Avatarini/README.md

 Avatarini attempts to allow the user to create a visual representation of a character using a simple specification.
 Once the character is specified, there are several options for export:

+0. toHTML() - Renders the Avatarini as a collection of HTML.

 1. toSVG() - Returns the Avatarini object as an SVG group.

 2. toCanvas() - Returns the Avatarini object in a Canvas-friendly manner.